omarreis/LangTool/README.md

 LangTool is a Firemonkey app (multiplatform).
 Tested on Windows 10.
 Compiled with Delphi 10.3.3

+## Whats inside LNG files ?
+* List of *Original* texts (TStrings)
+* List of translation *Resources*
+  Each resource (language) has:
+    * lang code: two letter ISO language code ( use capital letters )
+    * Strings: list of text=translation lines for the language

+Languages can be loaded from a file or from form resources.
+The last loaded language goes into global var Lang:TStringList

+Translate() function does translations at run time.

 ## LangTool  features :
 * Load/Save *.LNG files
 * Add/delete languages